slipke/csm_ss15_sem_team_vagrant/chef.md

 ##Chef-Solo
 Chef-solo is an open source implementation of the Chef-client.
 With Chef-solo you can manage a single node without having to access the Chef Server.
 It requires the cookbooks an dependencies to be on the same physikal disk as the node.
 It is very useful if you want to manage just a single computer for special tasks.
+As an alternative you can run chef since v11.8 in local-mode by using `chef-client --local-mode`

 ##Directory Structure
   - `chef-repo`